Gomboc-AI/ide-extension/README.md

 Make sure to prepend your command names with `Gomboc` so that it is easy to search for the command when looking within vscode.

+To do development with different local repositories, add the absolute path you want to open when you press `F5` to the `DEV_FOLDER_PATH` environment variable.

 ##### New Command
 If you want to create a new comand you have to add it to the `package.json` as well as activate it within the `activate` function in `extension.ts`